Create your Space to find YOUR spaceNov 13, 2019

 But that’s just what happened in my home.

 I made a decision to clean out my garage one evening and make my space.
 No idea how or what it would look like, all I knew was it was going to happen.
-So with boxes, toys filling up my bins, hall and kitchen, I got to work.
+So with boxes everywhere in the hall and kitchen, I got to work.
 By the end of the day I had the first wall painted and it had already begun to feel amazing.
 Next morning, I was up early and soon it was done.

 Now I had an empty, freshly painted room and it was a little strange to be honest.
 I put one cushion on the floor ,flowers on the window sill and lit a tea light.
 Right on cue, the sun came out and lit up the whole room.
 It was so simple so serene and so beautiful!